-8 §660.11 Open Access fishery means the fishery composed of commercial vessels using open access gear fished pursuant to the harvest guidelines, quotas, and other management measures governing the harvest of open access allocations (detailed in §660.55) or governing the fishing activities of open access vessels (detailed in subpart F of this part).
+8 \$660.11 Open Access fishery means the fishery composed of commercial vessels using open access gear fished pursuant to the harvest guidelines, quotas, and other management measures governing the harvest of open access allocations (detailed in \$660.55) or governing the fishing activities of open access vessels (detailed in subpart F of this part).
 Any commercial vessel that is not registered to a limited entry permit and which takes and retains, possesses or lands groundfish is a participant in the open access groundfish fishery.

 9 Directed Open Access means that a fishing vessel is target fishing for groundfish under the requirements of 50 CFR 660 Subpart F, is only declared into an open access groundfish gear type or sector as defined at 50 CFR 660.13(d)(4)(iv)(A) and has not declared into any other gear type or sector.
-This gear definition is not yet posted in Federal regulations.
-It's intended that this definition will be added for use on January 1, 2023.

-Two IOA fisheries may be impacted through this action with potential modifications of the NT_RCA boundaries - salmon troll and directed halibut fishery.
-Salmon troll vessels are allowed to retain incidental limits of yellowtail rockfish while fishing both inside and outside the NT_RCA coastwide, lingcod while fishing in the NT_RCA north of 40° 10' N. lat., and are subject to OA trip limits when retaining groundfish on trips completely outside of the NT_RCA.
+Two IOA fisheries may be impacted through this action with potential modifications of the NT_RCA boundaries - salmon troll and non-tribal directed halibut fishery.
+Salmon troll vessels are allowed to retain incidental limits of yellowtail rockfish while fishing both inside and outside the NT_RCA coastwide, lingcod while fishing inside the NT_RCA north of 40° 10' N. lat., and are subject to OA trip limits when retaining groundfish on trips completely outside of the NT_RCA.
 Salmon troll vessels cannot participate in the salmon troll fishery within the NT_RCA and then fish in the OA groundfish fishery or retain groundfish other than lingcod or yellowtail on the same trip (660.330(d)(12)(iii)).
 If retaining groundfish, vessels are required to have VMS.

-The directed halibut fishery is transitioning from being permitted by the International Pacific Halibut Commission (IPHC) to being permitted by permitted by NMFS and is not a limited entry fishery; however, the fishery is managed by trip limits and closure of the fishery based on attainment of the available harvest that is provided by the IPHC.
+The non-tribal directed halibut fishery is managed by NMFS with trip limits and closure of the fishery is based on attainment of the available harvest that is set by the International Pacific Halibut Commission (IPHC).
 The directed halibut fishery is prosecuted in the area south of Point Chehalis, WA (46°53.30' N lat.) and may incidentally catch and retain groundfish.
 The fishery is managed through a series of fishing periods with fishing period limits based on the directed commercial fishery allocation distributed by vessel class.
-In recent years the fishery has operated under 58-hour openings every other week starting the fourth week in June.
+In recent years, the fishery has operated under 58-hour openings every other week starting the fourth week in June.
 The fishery is also prohibited from fishing in the NT-RCA under the Federal regulations implemented via the Northern Pacific Halibut Act of 1982 (Halibut Act; (50 CFR 300.63(e)(1))) and must abide by continuous transit rules when traveling through the NT_RCA.
 As with salmon trollers, if the vessel retains any groundfish, they must have VMS.